 Figure 2 shows the number of unique clips found by the different participating teams.
-From this figure and the overall scores in figures 3 and 4 it can be shown that there is no correlation between top performance and finding unique clips as was the case in the past few years.

-There is no clear relation between teams who found the most unique shots and their total performance.
+From this figure and the overall scores in figures 3 and 4 it can be shown that there is no clear relation between teams who found the most unique shots and their total performance.
 Many of the top performing teams did not contribute a lot of unique relevant shots.
 While the top two teams contributing the most unique relevant shots are not among the top automatic team runs.
+This observation is consistent with the past few years.